See: • Father KinoPancho Villa

 November, 1867, until it was moved north to Prescott in 1878.

-The Southern Pacific station in Tucson about 1900.
+The Southern Pacific station in Tucson about 1900 and still in operation..

 Read More